Page title

 4. Is the leased property a residence?

-5. Does the claimant leases give them quiet enjoyment (exclusive occupation) over at least 10m2 of eligible space?
+5. Do the claimant leases give them quiet enjoyment (exclusive occupation) over at least 10m2 of eligible space?

 6. Is the claimant able to secure their occupied property from intruders?

-7. Does the claimant pay the mimimum amount of resent prescribed for that district?
+7. Does the claimant pay the minimum amount of rent prescribed for that district?

-8. Is the person already enrolled in the same ward or district if there are no wards?
+8. Is the claimant already enrolled in the same ward or district if there are no wards?

 Co-occupier